mdonagh/rails-assessment/README.md

 **#index**

-Converting the result of the item array to a query doesn't accomplish anything, and actually will prevent us from being able to use any Active Record Result methods, like model associations, in the view.
+Converting the result of the item array to an array with `to_a` doesn't accomplish anything, and actually will prevent us from being able to use any Active Record Result methods, like model associations, in the view.

 **#show**